Mechanical equivalent of heat: History and priority dispute

-Benjamin Thompson, Count Rumford, had observed the frictional heat generated by boring cannon at the arsenal in Munich, Germany circa 1797.
+Benjamin Thompson, Count Rumford, had observed the frictional heat generated by boring cannon at the arsenal in Munich, Bavaria, circa 1797.
 Rumford immersed a cannon barrel in water and arranged for a specially blunted boring tool.
 He showed that the water could be boiled within roughly two and a half hours and that the supply of frictional heat was seemingly inexhaustible.

-Based on his experiments, he published "An Experimental Enquiry Concerning the Source of the Heat which is Excited by Friction", (1798), Philosophical Transactions of the Royal Society p.
+Based on his experiments, he published "An Inquiry Concerning the Source of the Heat Which Is Excited by Friction", (1798), Philosophical Transactions of the Royal Society p.
 102. This scientific paper provided a substantial challenge to established theories of heat and began the 19th century revolution in thermodynamics.
 The experiment inspired the work of James Prescott Joule in the 1840s.
 Joule's more exact measurements on equivalence were pivotal in establishing the kinetic theory at the expense of the caloric theory.
 The idea that heat and work are equivalent was also proposed by Julius Robert von Mayer in 1842 in the leading German physics journal and independently by James Prescott Joule in 1843, in the leading British physics journal.
-Similar work was carried out by Ludwig A. Colding in 1840-1843, though Colding's work was little known outside his native Denmark.
+Similar work was carried out by Ludwig A. Colding in 1840–1843, though Colding's work was little known outside his native Denmark.

 A collaboration between Nicolas Clément and Sadi Carnot in the 1820s had some related thinking near the same lines.
 In 1845, Joule published a paper entitled "The Mechanical Equivalent of Heat", in which he specified a numerical value for the amount of mechanical work required to produce a unit of heat.
 In particular Joule had experimented on the amount of mechanical work generated by friction needed to raise the temperature of a pound of water by one degree Fahrenheit and found a consistent value of 778.24 foot pound force (4.1550 J·cal−1).
 Joule contended that motion and heat were mutually interchangeable and that, in every case, a given amount of work would generate the same amount of heat.
 Von Mayer also published a numerical value for mechanical equivalent of heat in 1845 but his experimental method wasn't as convincing.

-Though a standardised value of 4.1860 J·cal−1 was established in the early 20th century, in the 1920s, it was ultimately realised that the constant is simply the specific heat of water, a quantity that varies with temperature between the values of 4.17 and 4.22 J·g−1·°C−1.
+Though a standardised value of 4.1860 J·cal−1 was established in the early 20th century, in the 1920s, it was ultimately realised that the constant has magnitude close to the specific heat of water, a quantity that varies with temperature between the values of 4.17 and 4.22 J·g−1·°C−1.
 The change in unit was the result of the demise of the calorie as a unit in physics and chemistry.